+\begin{proposition}[Motion as Discrete Gradient] Because the footrule distance $d_F(\pi_x, r_j) = \sum_{p=1}^\ell |m_j[p]|$ decomposes into independent per-position terms, its minimization over per-item integer shifts $\{\delta_p\}$ separates across positions, and the unique minimizer of each term is the motion of Eq.~\eqref{eq:motion}:

+Hence the full motion vector $m_j$ is the exact per-item descent direction for the footrule objective under an independent-shift relaxation (the simultaneous shifts need not compose into a valid permutation). \end{proposition}

-The motion vector thus points each item directly toward its target position in the filter, making it the discrete analogue of a loss gradient.
-The update signal comes from the motion between the input ordering and the correct-class filter.
-No calculus is involved.
+The motion vector thus points each item directly toward its target position in the filter, the discrete analogue of a negative loss gradient---no calculus is involved, and the update signal is simply the motion between the input ordering and the correct-class filter.
+The separability exploited here is precisely what distinguishes footrule from non-decomposable metrics such as Kendall tau: it is what lets the accumulation rule of Section~\ref{sec:perm-accum} treat each item's displacement independently.
+(We caution that summing the per-item minimizers does not itself yield a permutation; the motion is a descent \emph{direction}, realized as a valid ordering only after the accumulation-and-reorder projection of Eqs.~\ref{eq:accum-update}--\ref{eq:accum-reorder}.)